dosaic/dosaic/README.md

 ## Features

-* logs
+* Supports structured logging with Serilog
-* metrics
+* Exposes Prometheus compatible metrics endpoint
-* traces
+* Configurable trace sampling rates with OpenTelemetry
-* minimal api ready
+* Compatible with ASP.NET Core Minimal APIs & ASP.NET Core Mvc
-* auto discovered plugins
+* Uses source-generators to load plugins at runtime
-* with performance in mind
+* Optimized for high performance
-* less memory allocations
+* Utilizes Span<T> and Memory<T> for reduced allocations
-* industry best practices applied security
+* Implements OWASP security guidelines
-* standard dotnet core patterns & APIs
+* Follows .NET Core dependency injection and middleware patterns

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of `.net8 sdk`
+* You have installed the latest version of `.net9 sdk`

 ## Get started